 This ten-floor, 308-room luxury hotel is set in woodland paths at the tip of Lapad, in full view of the Elafiti Isles.
 This is what everyone sees from their balcony, from the Maslina Tavern restaurant, Lanterna Glorijet poolside bar and the Sunset Lounge cocktail bar, not to mention the expansive, panoramic spa area, with its selection of massage treatments and beauty procedures.

 Fantastically located, Klarisa Palace offers a palatial stay in the centre of town for an affordable price.
 The stylishly-renovated townhouses are decorated in neutral tones with exposed wooden beams.
 Rooms come with private bathrooms, all mod cons and air conditioning.
 The main draw is the unbeatable location: set in a historic stone building, the Old Town is on your doorstep and the beach an easy ten-minute walk away.
 Room rates vary from attic rooms to deluxe doubles.

-This five-star villa-and-hotel complex centers on the deluxe Hotel Argentina, opened in the 1950s and long considered one of Dubrovnik's most stylish addresses.
+This five-star villa-and-hotel complex centres on the deluxe Hotel Argentina opened in the 1950s and long considered one of Dubrovnik's most stylish addresses.
 Within the same complex and surrounded by lush seaside gardens are the Villa Argentina, housing intimate luxury apartments; and Villa Sheherezade, a mock-Oriental palace in which up to 12 people can relax in opulence for €6,000 a day.
 Indoor pool, gym, beauty centre and private beach are all part of the package.